rjarow/doowop/README.md

 ```
 curl ...
 ```
 This script can be run on a clean ubuntu 16.04 server.
-It downloads git, installs ansible and puts the doowop scripts in /opt/doowop.
+It downloads git, installs ansible and puts the doowop scripts in /opt/doowop, then kicks off the bootstrap playbook.
 Feel free to modify for your own use.
-It uses the sane defaults, but I do not suggest using this method.
+It uses sane defaults, but I do not suggest using this method other than for testing.

 ## Regular Bootstrap